 - Finance and delivery

-These papers will be followed by a detailed manifesto in the autumn to inform the 2020 mayoral election.
+These papers will be followed by a detailed manifesto to inform the 2020 mayoral election.

 London’s housing challenges